-Sandy McKendrick is a visual and performance artist travelling through remote Western Australia in October facilitating the 'Dot on the Land' project.
+Sandy McKendrick is a visual and performance artist travelling through remote Western Australia facilitating the 'Dot on the Land' project.
 During this time Sandy is running workshops that explore the textures, tones and forms of the cultural and environmental landscape.
 Hamelin Reserve was her first stop.
-Here she writes about that experience.

 The DOT ON THE LAND arts-based project had a wonderful start with four days at Hamelin Reserve.
 I was treated to the luxury of a room at the Station Stay where I could quietly edit photos and write about the day.
 During the cooler mornings we explored the surrounding bushlands with the eight people who participated in the workshops.